Alumni Questionnaire ← Back to Index

 What do you think of the quality of education you received?

-Ha.
 When I was at Escuela Caribe, I should have been in 7th grade.
 A couple of the staff kids were the same age as me; they attended the Jarabacoa Christian School, an English-speaking grade school run by NHYM.
 Because I was a student, I was given the Escuela Caribe's sorry excuse for eighth grade materials.
 The next school year, when I was supposed to be in eighth grade, I had already exhausted the school's eighth grade resources.
-At the same time, the eighth grade staff kids were moved onto the main campus and treated to an entirely new group-style curriculum, replacing the early 1980s textbooks and independent study courses that I had taken the previous year.
-I guess that shows where the school's priorities were.
+At the same time, the eighth grade staff kids were moved onto the main campus and treated to an entirely new group-style curriculum which had conveniently just made it past Customs, replacing the early 1980s textbooks and independent study courses that I had taken the previous year.

 How old are you today?

-Did you go to college afterward?
+Did you go to college after attending The Program?
 If so, what degrees do you have?

 What is your profession?